The Annotated History of Benefit Street/The American Dream

 Drummer Tim Jackson made the first post-Street recorded appearance, on a Columbia album by John Paul Jones in the early 1970s.
 He also recorded with numerous artists as diverse as Tom Rush, Stormin' Norman & Suzy and Lavern Baker.
 “I contributed to many John Sayles soundtracks,” said Tim.
 “I also did three albums and tours with Robin Lane & The Chartbusters (on Warner Brothers), who landed the 11th song on MTV, and have worked with some 20 bands over the years including my own band of 25 years, The Band That Time Forgot.
 I’m an assistant professor at the New England Institute of Art, have directed two documentaries, and am working on a third.
 Unable to quiet the acting bug, I also piddle away as a part-time actor.”

 Rob Carlson joined with long-time friend Jon Gailmor for the 1974 “cult classic” album on Polydor, “Peaceable Kingdom” (the title cut and "Thank the Island" remain under-appreciated classics).
-He has enjoyed a long career in Modern Man, a folk-comedy trio with David Buskin and George Wurzbach with several albums to their credit.
+He also enjoyed a long career in Modern Man, a folk-comedy trio with David Buskin and George Wurzbach with several albums to their credit.
 A regular contributor to The American Comedy Network (a national syndicator of radio comedy), “Ramblin’ Rob” also ran "The Producers," his own Creative Services studio in Connecticut, from which he created dozens of radio commercials and comedy segments over many years.
-“Pieces of Paradise,” his new solo album, was released in 2009, and his novel about Block Island, “Long Kate,” was published in summer, 2010.
+He has also released several solo and group albums.
+“Pieces of Paradise” was released in 2009, and a duet album with Beth Bradley came out in 2018.
+His novel about Block Island, “Long Kate,” was published in 2010.
 The Benefit Street connections continue as well: after 39 years Paul started playing with Rob in a trio touring to support "Pieces of Paradise," which evolved into the new Rob Carlson & Benefit Street.
 The new band's debut album was released in September, 2011 on What Cheer (a partnership of Presence Records and Inverted Turtle Records).
 Both "Paradise" and the group CD were mastered by original guitarist Alan Silverman.
 The group's second album, "Angels on the Radio," was released in the fall of 2015, including a remake of "Gardner, Illinois" from the "Peaceable Kingdom" album.

 Maddie's current vocal group, TVS